How hard is Annapurna Base Camp Trek?

 ABC Trek Height

 Annapurna Base Camp Trek height ranges between 1,100m and 4,130m.
-Beginning from the outskirts of the Pokhara City, the trekking route gradually gains altitude and reaches the base camp of Mount Annapurna (8,091m).
+Beginning from the outskirts of the Pokhara City, the Nepal Trekking Route gradually gains altitude and reaches the base camp of Mount Annapurna (8,091m).
 Then, it gradually descends along the Annapurna Conservation Area Project (ACAP) to end in Pokhara.

-Altitude gain is a factor that defines how difficulty is Annapurna Base Camp Trek.
+Altitude gain is a factor that defines how difficulty is ABC Trek.
 The higher the altitude, the more probability of acute mountain sickness (AMS)!
 When trekking route reaches higher than 2,500m from the sea level, you might get some symptoms of altitude sickness.

 In Annapurna Base Camp Trek 7 days, you spend 2 nights above 2,500m while in Annapurna Base Camp Trek 10 days, only 1 night.